2019 Pilot and Feasibility Projects in Endocrinology & Diabetes

 (c) The scientific proposal (5-page limit).

-must be submitted as a single emailed pdf file less than 2 MB in size.
+The entire grant must be submitted as a single emailed pdf file less than 2 MB in size.

 If the grant includes high-resolution images, these must be reduced to meet the size requirement.
 Failure to provide a single pdf file or a file that is too big will result in disqualification.
 No budget is required, but the scope of the work should be appropriate for a 1-year project and the funds cannot be used for PI salary.